Abdi Eissa

 Abdi Eissa Adan Dhamal, also known as Abdi Gahayr or simply Abdi Eissa was a prominent 18th-century leader, religious scholar, and military commander from the Isaaq clan-family, particularly associated with the House of Guled of the Garhajis,Eidagale sub-clan.
 He was born into the Adan Dhamal Noble Family at a time of growing tensions between the Isaaq clans and their neighbors, notably the Absame tribes and the Ogaden, as well as the waning Tol Jeclo dynasty, which had previously held dominance over many Isaaq territories.

-A deeply respected elder and a devout man, Abdi Eissa earned recognition for his wisdom, military experience, and for being the founding father of the Isaaq Sultanate, where he crowned his son as the first sultan of the Isaaq Sultanate.
+Often considered a respected elder and a devout man, Abdi Eissa earned recognition for his wisdom, military experience, and for being the founding father of the Isaaq Sultanate, where he crowned his son as the first sultan of the Isaaq Sultanate.

 Early life

 He was born into the wealthy Eissa Dhamal Noble Family, or House of Dhamal, who held sway over the Eidagale sub-clan.
 He would spend his early years as a religious mullah, where he excelled in Quranic and Islamic studies.
 He would along with his brother liban join the ongoing war against their neighbors and he would be a commander.

 He was a part of the commanders of the Lafaruug War, but soon the commanders of the war died in battle.

 The king of the Isaaqs at the time, King Harun, known as Dhuh Barar, appointed him as the new commander of the Isaaq forces.